 Uppercase 'G' for God; 'T' for Trinity, 'C' for Christ.
 Use uppercase for personal pronouns referring to God: 'He,' 'Him,' etc. Uppercase 'C' for all cases referring to the Orthodox Church or the Church as an institution; for church buildings use lowercase, e.g. St Catherine's church.
-Uppercase for proper nouns relating to specific persons, e.g. Archbishop Makarios, Bishop Silouan; lower case for general references to bishop of Rome, the archbishop, etc. Eucharist upper case; all other sacraments in lower case and for adjectival form of eucharist, e.g. eucharistic.
+Uppercase for proper nouns relating to specific persons, e.g. Archbishop Makarios, Bishop Silouan; lower case for general references to bishop of Rome, the archbishop, etc. Eucharist and all other sacraments in upper case; for adjectival form of eucharist, e.g. eucharistic.